-Sustainability is represented by development that can meet all the needs of the current generation without compromising the possibility for future generations to meet their own.
+The classic definition of sustainable development, inspired by the 1987 Brundtland Report, describes a growth model that can meet all the needs of the current generation without compromising the possibility for future generations to meet their own.

 The Caleffi group Sustainability Report was drafted by reporting on a selection of the "Global Reporting Initiative Sustainability Reporting Standards" (GRI-Referenced claim) defined by the Global Reporting Initiative (GRI), 2021 edition.